Skip to main content

 Filter to Changed Regions

-Only findings that overlap with changed lines are reported.
+Only findings that directly overlap with actually changed lines in the diff are reported — there is no proximity buffer, so nearby-but-unrelated findings are excluded.
 New files are included entirely; deleted files are excluded.

 5